 Ingredients

-- 1 cup gluten free sourdough discard (unfed starter) preferably from a brown rice, sorghum, or millet flour starter
+- 1 cup gluten free sourdough discard (unfed starter) preferably from a brown rice or sorghum flour starter

 - 1 cup high quality gluten free all purpose flour blend containing xanthan gum I used Bob's Red Mill GF 1:1 (the blue bag).